FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/PROGRESS.md

 The second issue was the cursor, once the cursor I was using were a square and it was not that intuitive about where I was clicking at, so I've added the default windows cursor.
 After I did this, I decided to split the function that was creating the cursor, one to create a default cursor and the other to create a standard cursor.

 The third issue I fixed was the nvidia logo stucking into full screen.
 I had to reformulate the entire Window class to make it more simple and functional, but is not ready yet, I need to read the GLFW Window properties and events documentation and finish it later in another issue.

+I've fixed the issue of the primitives filling when it should not, just setting the function glPolygonMode with the parameters GL_FACE_AND_BACK and GL_LINE.
+After that I tried to find out a simple solution of the x axis grid, where I was trying to draw all the grids at once, but it have some many different ways to do it and instead get testing all of the solutions I decided to move forward with it.